vihangaNethsara/telegram-bot/society-bot-python/README.md

 # Society Payment Tracker Bot (Python) 🏛️🐍

 A production-ready Telegram bot for tracking society member payments with MySQL backend.
 Built with Python, python-telegram-bot, and MySQL.
+Ready for deployment on Render.

 ## Features ✨

 - **Payment Recording**: Members can record payments using simple `name-amount` format
 - **Real-time Validation**: Validates name (letters only) and amount (positive numbers)
-- **MySQL Database**: Persistent storage with connection pooling
+- **MySQL Database**: Persistent storage with connection pooling and SSL support
+- **Cloud Ready**: Configured for Render deployment with cloud MySQL
 - **Admin Commands**: View reports, export data, and manage records
 - **Excel Export**: Export all payment data to styled Excel files
 - **Daily/Monthly Reports**: Quick summaries of collections